Manasollasa: Nomenclature

-The work is divided into five sub-books suffixed as Viṁśati (vinshati, विंशति) which means 20 and refers to the 20 chapters in the sub-book.
+The work is divided into five sub-books suffixed as Viṁśati (विंशति) which means 20 and refers to the 20 chapters in the sub-book.
 In modern scholarship, it is referred by IAST spellings "Manasollāsa", and "Mānasollāsa".

 It is also known as the Abhilashitartha Chintamani (Abhilaṣitārtha Cintāmaṇi) (literally, the precious gem that fulfills wish).
 This text title is spelled Manasollāsa, and there is another medieval era Indian text with the title, Mānasollāsa (मानसोल्लास), written in Stotra (poetry of praise) style related to Dakshinamurti, very different in scope and attributed to Adi Shankara or Suresvara.

 Date and author

 The text was completed in 1129 CE by Someshvara III.
 He became the king in 1127, was part of the Kalyani Chalukya dynasty, and the third king in this dynasty.
 The year in which he ascended the throne is approximate, and some scholars state it to be 1125 CE.
 The author hailed from the medieval Deccan region consisting of large parts of modern Karnataka, Telangana, western Andhra Pradesh and southern Maharashtra.

 Epigraphical evidence suggests that the dynasty made numerous land grants and financial awards to the causes of Shaivism and monastic scholarship.
 These monasteries in the Indian peninsula became centers of the study of the Vedas and Hindu philosophies such as the Nyaya school.
 Someshvara III composed this text in the initial years of his kingship.